-Only by practicing the business of managing B&B you will judge appropriately the profession.
+Only by practising the business of managing B&B, you will judge appropriately the profession.
 Nevertheless, 3 prerequisites are absolutely essential.

 1. The 1st objective must not be financial!

 It is obvious that catering is not the sector where the margins are the most important.
-It must be very clear for you.
+It must be very clear to you.

 The margins are usually quite low in fact.

-It is only by generating a lot of volume that you will get a substantial income.
-Having said this, it will be necessary to agree on the workload and maybe considering outsourcing some activities.
+It is only by generating a lot of volumes that you will get a substantial income.
+Having said this, it will be necessary to agree on the workload and maybe consider outsourcing some activities.

-The questions you need to answer are the following ones:
+The questions you need to answer are the following:

 - Will you share the workload with external partners?